OWASP/www-chapter-austin/sponsorship.md

 Interested in Sponsoring?
 We are currently seeking happy hour sponsors for our monthly event.
 Please contact <a href="mailto:tiana.chandler@owasp.org?subject=OWASP Happy Hour Sponsor">Tiana Chandler</a> if you are interested.

 Following are the event dates for 2026.
-We are seeking sponsors for those noted as Available.
+We thank all the sponsors who helped make our events successful.
   <pre>
   January ......
 1/8/2026  .....
 CANCELLED
   February .....
 2/12/2026 .....
 SPONSORED